-We, through subsidiaries, own a portfolio of 13 GSA Properties, comprised of ten GSA Properties we own in fee simple and three additional GSA Properties for which we have the rights to all of the profits, losses, any distributed cash flow and all of the other benefits and burdens of ownership for federal income tax purposes.
+We, through subsidiaries, own a portfolio of 16 GSA Properties, comprised of 13 GSA Properties we own in fee simple and three additional GSA Properties for which we have the rights to all of the profits, losses, any distributed cash flow and all of the other benefits and burdens of ownership for federal income tax purposes.

-We intend to elect and qualify to be treated as a real estate investment trust, or REIT, for U.S. federal income tax purposes under the Internal Revenue Code of 1986, as amended, or the Code, beginning with our taxable year ending December 31, 2017.
+We elected to be treated as a real estate investment trust, or REIT, for U.S. federal income tax purposes under the Internal Revenue Code of 1986, as amended, or the Code, beginning with our taxable year ending December 31, 2017.
 Shares of our common stock are subject to restrictions on ownership and transfer that are intended, among other purposes, to assist us in qualifying and maintaining our qualification as a REIT.
 Our charter, subject to certain exceptions, limits ownership to no more than 9.8% in value or number of shares, whichever is more restrictive, of any class or series of our outstanding capital stock.

-We are offering a minimum of 300,000 and a maximum of 3,000,000 shares of our common stock at an offering price of \$10.00 per share, for a minimum offering amount of \$3,000,000 and a maximum offering amount of \$30,000,000.
+In our primary offering, which we refer to as the offering, we are offering maximum of 3,000,000 shares of our common stock at an offering price of \$10.00 per share, for a maximum offering amount of \$30,000,000, which we refer to as our maximum offering amount.
 The minimum purchase requirement is 150 shares, or \$1,500; however, we can waive the minimum purchase requirement in our sole discretion.
-On May 18, 2017, we closed on the minimum offering amount.
-As of the date of this offering circular, we have issued 588,617 shares of common stock in this offering in exchange for gross proceeds totaling \$5,886,170.
-We intend to hold closings on at least a monthly basis.
+We are also offering up to 200,000 shares of our common stock at \$10.00 per share, or \$2,000,000, pursuant to our distribution reinvestment plan, or the DRIP.
+We reserve the right to reallocate the shares we are offering between our primary offering and the DRIP.
+As of the date of this offering circular, we have issued 891,041 shares of common stock in this offering in exchange for gross proceeds totaling \$8,910,410.
+We have not yet issued any shares of common stock in the DRIP.
+For more information on the DRIP, see "Summary of Distribution Reinvestment Plan."

+We intend to hold closings in the offering on at least a monthly basis.
 The final closing will occur whenever we have reached the maximum offering amount.
 Prior to each closing, the proceeds for that closing will be kept in an escrow account or, for subscribers purchasing through the Folio Investments, Inc. platform, deposited in such subscriber's account with Folio Investments, Inc., or Folio, or deposited with such other clearing firm for the benefit of such subscriber if and when such clearing firm is engaged in this offering.
-See "Plan of Distribution - Minimum Offering Amount and Minimum Purchase."
+See "Plan of Distribution - Minimum Purchase."

-We have engaged SANDLAPPER Securities, LLC, or our Dealer-Manager, a member of the Financial Industry Regulatory Authority, or FINRA, as our Dealer-Manager to offer our shares to prospective investors on a best efforts basis, and our Dealer-Manager will have the right to engage such other FINRA member firms as it determines to assist in the offering.
+We have engaged Boustead Securities, LLC, or our Dealer-Manager, a member of the Financial Industry Regulatory Authority, or FINRA, as our Dealer-Manager to offer our shares to prospective investors on a best efforts basis, and our Dealer-Manager will have the right to engage such other FINRA member firms as it determines to assist in the offering.
 Cambria Capital, LLC will act as our principal selling group member.
 We intend to apply for quotation of our common stock on the OTCQX Marketplace by the OTC Markets Group, Inc., or OTCQX.

-The sale of the offered shares began on November 7, 2016 and is expected to continue until the earlier of (i) the date on which the maximum shares offered hereby have been sold, or (ii) November 7, 2018.
-We may, however, terminate the offering at any time and for any reason.
+The offering began on November 7, 2016 and is expected to continue until the earlier of (i) the date on which the maximum offering amount has been sold, or (ii) November 7, 2019.
+We may, however, terminate this offering at any time and for any reason.
 At this time, there is no public trading market for shares of our common stock.